secure-foundations/mariposa/README.md

 ```
 ### Analyzers

-Under the key `analyzers`, there are a few predefined settings on how to run the analysis.
+Under the key `analyzers`, there are a few predefined settings that control how the analysis is performed.
 The stability of a query can be classified as unsolvable, unstable, stable, or inconclusive.
 The classification depends on the query's success rate, like so:

 ```
     consistently                             consistently